genicos/ahmmmls_iterative_site_testing/README.md

 ## Overview of submodules

 ### ahmm_mls
-This is the source code to build Ancestry-HMM Multi Locus Selection, which we use to fit the multi locus models on 3R and on the simulated populations.
+This is the source code to build Ancestry-HMM Multi Locus Selection, which we use to fit the multi locus models on italiae and on the simulated populations.

 ### SELAM
 This is the source code to build SELAM, which we use to simulate the admixed populations with selection.